Yorisoft/AdventOfCode2024/README.md

 This repository contains my personal solutions to the Advent of Code 2024 puzzles.
 Each folder is organized by day and contains:

-- A Problem Description: Outlines the daily puzzle and its requirements.
+- Source Code.
-- My Solution: Includes executable code solving the day's puzzle.
+- Exacutable/Binary.
-- Notes and Commentary: Any thoughts or explanations of the approach I used.
+- Notes.

 ## Language and Tools 🧑‍💻

 For this project, I'm using C++, along with any supporting libraries or tools that I find helpful.
 This is a learning experience, so you'll notice a variety of techniques and approaches as I work through the puzzles.
 Heck, you might even notice me switch up programming languages here and there.

 ## Progress

-☆  - Not complete
+☆  - Not complete.
-⭐ - Completed
+⭐ - Completed.

 | Day | Problem          | Stars  |